CISecurity/ArtifactExpressions/TestTypes/Generic.md

 - Pattern Not Match

+## Artifact Types Using this Test Type
+TBD - There are LOTS

 ## Description
 The generic data types utilize common parameters and constraints to enable the appropriate comparison between collected values and expected values.